 Any mistakes may put a stop in an otherwise flowing, engaging story.
 This is your chance to catch them.
 It’s also your chance to tighten things up and add any finishing touches (like the cherry on top of that ice cream sundae you totally deserve after you hit “save” one last time!).

-We hope these tips help you as you’re crafting your Illinois essay.
+We hope these tips help you as you’re crafting your UIUC essay.
 Remember, it doesn’t have to be perfect; it just needs to relate to you.
 We can’t wait to read what you come up with!